YoannBureau/OBSonic/README.md

-# OBS Playlist Player
+# OBSonic

-A simple MP3 playlist player with remote control functionality, perfect for OBS streaming or any scenario where you need separate player and control interfaces.
+A highly customisable music player for your streaming setup with remote control functionality, perfect for OBS streaming or any scenario where you need separate player and control interfaces.

 ## Features